ygao36Buffalo/truebluegy.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yang Gao is an associate professor at the East China Normal University.
+His research interests include Human-computer-interaction, wearable computing, and AI.
+He leads the human-computer-interaction group.